Examine Your “Trust Network” – Time to Come Clean on LinkedIn

 4. Could I imagine them giving me a less-than-stellar recommendation?

 It’s easy to do, to pick up random connections to your network.
 Again, back in the day, we were in a gold rush mentality.
-(Kinda like Twitter still is.)
-And any connection was growth in our network.
+Any connection was growth in our network.
+Not today.

 Today, in my work and career things are a bit different.
 When my friend asked about our “mutual connection” he was excited to ask about this person I supposedly knew.
 I didn’t.
 I told him I didn’t and the conversation we were about to have died.
 It was a minor blip.
 But one I took notice of.

-And when the “Join My Network” email arrived early this morning about some foggily constructed connection or some “group” we shared… Well, I went on a top-to-bottom connection cleaning mission.
+When the “Join My Network” email arrived early this morning about some vague constructed connection or some “group” we shared… Today, I went on a top-to-bottom connection cleaning mission.
 And LinkedIn doesn’t make it all that easy to DISCONNECT.

-And that’s what social networking is about today.
+That’s what social networking is about today.
 It’s partly about who you know, but it’s more about “how well do you know them?”
+And Microsoft effectively killed LinkedIn several years ago when they bought it.
+At least they did good with Minecraft.

 Every day, we are selling.
 Selling our skills and the skills of our close associates.
-And every day everyone else in the business world is doing the same thing.
-So if some yahoo in Wazoo MI. claims me as a connection, in some small way, I’m endorsing them for whatever project they are working on.
-And the point is, unless I know and trust them, I’m NOT.
+Every day everyone else in the business world is doing the same thing.
+So if some yahoo in Wazoo MI. claims me as a connection, in some small way, my connection gives them an endorsement.

 I’d love to have a DEEP TRUST NETWORK, or as a friend likes to call it, A 100% Proof Network.
 Until then, we’ve got LinkedIn.
 And you might want to make sure you’re still comfortable endorsing, even passively, all the people in your LinkedIn Network.